NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 $$
 \rho(x) = \sum_j m_j\: \omega(\vec{r} - \vec{r}_j, h)
 $$
-Furthermore we can assume that mass is constant for all particles and simplfy this to just :
+Furthermore we can assume that mass is constant and $m_j = 1$ for all particles and simplify this density calc to just :
 $$
 \rho(x) = \sum_j \omega(\vec{r} - \vec{r}_j, h)
 $$